-In order to attract and retain the professional talents needed by the Company, enhance employees' solidarity and sense of belonging to the Company and jointly create the interests of the Company and shareholders, qualified employees of the Company was granted 2,318 options in April 2016.
-Each option entitles the holder to subscribe for one thousand ordinary shares of the Company.
+In order to attract and retain the professional talents needed by the Corporation, enhance employees' solidarity and sense of belonging to the Corporation and jointly create the interests of the Corporation and shareholders, qualified employees of the Corporation and its subsidiary were granted 2,318 options in April 2016.
+Each option entitles the holder to subscribe for one thousand ordinary shares of the Corporation.
 The options granted are valid for 5 years, exercisable as the following schedule after the second year from the grant date.
 The options were granted at an exercise price higher than the net value per share of the latest auditing financial statement.
 For any subsequent changes in the Company's capital surplus, the exercise price is adjusted accordingly.
 According to the appropriations of cash dividends have been approved in the shareholders' meetings in 2020, the exercise price has been adjusted from NT\$18.3 to NT\$17.7 since August 2020.